 Requiring the SBA to report regularly on its implementation of the CARES Act and succeeding legislation could also promote transparency and assist Congress in performing its oversight responsibilities.
 In addition, requiring output and outcome performance measures and requiring the SBA to report this information directly to both Congress and the public by posting that information on the SBA's website could enhance both congressional oversight and public confidence in the SBA's efforts to assist small businesses.

 Appendix.
-Major Provisions of the CARES Act, the Paycheck Protection Program and Health Care Enhancement Act, the Paycheck Protection Program Flexibility Act, the Heroes Act, the Continuing Small Business Recovery and Paycheck Protection Program Act, and the (updated) Heroes Act
+Major Provisions of the CARES Act, the Paycheck Protection Program and Health Care Enhancement Act, and the Paycheck Protection Program Flexibility Act

 The Coronavirus Aid, Relief, and Economic Security Act (CARES Act; P.L.
 116-136)